-I’m Peter Wall Distinguished Professor and also Professor of Geography at the University of British Columbia in Vancouver.
+I’m Peter Wall Distinguished Professor and also Professor of Geography [the two are different!] at the University of British Columbia in Vancouver.
 More information here.

 Much of my research and writing since The colonial present: Afghanistan, Palestine, Iraq (Oxford: Blackwell, 2004; reprinted 10 times) has concerned what I call late modern war.
-I’m presently working on three research/book projects:
+I’m presently working on four research/book projects.
+For the first time in my life, I’ve decided to write these without a publishing contract; I want to write my own book(s) without pressure and without arbitrary deadlines, and then I’ll approach resolutely non-academic publishers with the manuscripts:

 Deadly embrace: war, distance and intimacy: This had its origins in my British Academy Lecture in March 2012, and is rapidly taking on a life of its own.
 Contemporaries often claim that one of the diagnostics of contemporary warfare is its capacity to inflict military violence from a distance – and yet, while the modalities for doing so have undoubtedly changed, the capacity to wage war over a distance has a much longer history (and a much more complicated geography).
 Here I focus on information (how publics are informed about distant wars waged in their name); intelligence (how states and their militaries know the enemy and the battlespace); logistics (how people and materials are transported to and from war zones); and weapons (the changing range over which violence is inflicted).